Raven Knob Scout Reservation: Nature

 The Nature Area features a variety of animals and displays for Scouts to observe.
-In addition to merit badges, the Nature Area hosts a guided Knob Hike, a frog hunt, and some other twilight programs in the evening.
+In addition to merit badges, the Nature Area hosts a frog hunt, a fishing tournament, and some other twilight programs in the evening.
+The current area director is Matt Koonctz.

 Raven Scouts

 The Raven Scout program covers all the basic scouting Skills required to earn the First Class rank.
 There are two programs available: Raven Scout and Senior Raven.
 The Raven Scout focuses on the requirements for Tenderfoot and Second Class and the Senior Raven focuses on the requirements for First Class.
+The current area director is James Addamson.

 Scoutcraft

 The Scoutcraft area in located in the center of main camp.
 This area includes merit badges such as Wilderness Survival, Cooking, Camping, Pioneering, and many more.
-These are the skills that are essential to Scouting, allowing these Scouts to truly "Be Prepared" in the outdoors.
 Each Thursday night of Boy Scout Summer Camp, the Wilderness Survival sessions attend on overnight camping trip in Raven Knob's back country to practice their skills of building debris huts and sleeping in them overnight.
-The current area director is Devin Hill.
+The current area director is Jeb Straus.

-Raven Knob Wilderness Challenge
+RAMPAGE!!!

-The Raven Knob Wilderness Challenge is a high adventure opportunity for those Scouts who seek it.
-Participants in the program can choose from a "Philmont Experience" or a "Northern Tier" experience.
-Those in the Philmont experience will spend the week backpacking trails in North Carolina and Virginia that would act as a solid practice for an actual trek at Philmont Scout Ranch.
-Those in the Northern Tier experience will spend their week paddling on the rivers and lakes in North Carolina while camping overnight to await their next adventure.
-There are also "Combined" weeks where the crews will have a taste of each of these experiences.
+The RAMPAGE!!! area is the "premier high adventure program" at Raven Knob, with white water canoeing, riverboarding, rock climbing and backpacking.
+The current area director is James Doughton.

 Shooting Sports

 The shooting sports area has a twenty-four position rifle range as well as a fourteen position archery range.
 Additionally, the camp has a shotgun range that has a four position training trap and a five position pyramid wobble trap.
+The current area director is David Haymore.

 Technology

 The Technology Area is based at the recently renovated STEM Center inside a former staff quarters building across from the Health Lodge.
 Sessions are also offered at the Program Center and the Barnhardt Training Center.
 This program offers merit badges that are based on Science, Technology, Engineering, and Mathematics (S.T.E.M) such as Space Exploration, Game Design, Robotics, Welding, Aviation, Engineering, and Digital Technology.
+The current area director is Thomas Tickerhoff.

 Trail to Eagle

 The Trail to Eagle area is located in the Program Center in the middle of camp.
 This area includes merit badges that are required by the Boy Scouts of America to obtain the rank of Eagle Scout.
 Merit badges in this area include Communications, Citizenship in the World, Citizenship in the Nation, Personal Fitness, and Personal Management.
+The current area director is Trey Gephardt.